mvsuriel/HW4/README.md

 All the functions to operate the library are in the folder process_data; this folder contains the structure to operate all functions inside a library called "process_data".

-The structure of the library can be seen in the file `library_structure.txt`.
+An attempt to create this structure as a function can be consulted [here](https://github.com/ElvisCasco/hw4); also, there are another ways to formulate the same functions from this repo.

 a. `data_loader.py`: Loads the data.